kubevela/kubevela.github.io/README.md

 # KubeVela Website

-This repo contains the source code of [Kubevela website](http://kubevela.io/).
+This repo contains the source code of [Kubevela website](http://kubevela.io/), and most of the docs are generated from [KubeVela](https://github.com/oam-dev/kubevela/tree/master/docs).
 It's built by [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 > ⚠️ Note!
-The `sidebar.js` and the files in `/docs` are synchronized from the repo [kubevela](https://github.com/oam-dev/kubevela).
+The `sidebar.js` and the files in `/docs` are synchronized from the repo [kubevela](https://github.com/oam-dev/kubevela/tree/master/docs).
-> so if you want fix `sidebar.js` or `md` files in `/docs` to update the official document, please submit your code to
+> Please submit your Pull Requst [there](https://github.com/oam-dev/kubevela) if you want to modify these two kinds of files.
-> [kubevela](https://github.com/oam-dev/kubevela).
-The code to update other files is still submitted in this repo.
+> The code will automatically sync here after merge.

 ## Installation